Jessica M. Snyder DVM, MS, Diplomate, ACVIM (Neurology) and ACVP

 Dr. Sanders is a specialist in aquatic animal veterinary medicine and pathology.
 He was certified as a Fish Pathologist by the American Fisheries Society Fish Health Section, June 2004.
 He is uniquely qualified to consult and assist with aspects of aquatic animal facility and system configuration for study design, disease model evaluation, histopathological analysis, scoring, and data interpretation of various aquatic animal models.

-Kerrie Allen, CPP/UWVDL Program Operations Manager
+Kerrie Allen, CPP/UWVDL, HIC Program Operations Manager

-Kerrie Allen is the Program Operations Manager for the University of Washington Veterinary Diagnostic Lab/Comparative Pathology Program at the University of Washington School of Medicine.
+Kerrie Allen is the Program Operations Manager for the University of Washington Veterinary Diagnostic Lab/Comparative Pathology Program and Histology and Imaging Core at the University of Washington School of Medicine.
 She received her Bachelor of Science Degree from Washington State University in Animal Science with a main focus in veterinary medicine.
 She has a broad background in zoo and exotics specializing in large mammals and also in the veterinary science and diagnostics fields.
-She currently operates and manages multiple necropsy suites and pathology services through the Department of Comparative Medicine.
+She currently operates and manages necropsy, histology and pathology services through the Department of Comparative Medicine.